suvarnakanti99/suvarnakanti99.github.io/README.md

 \pagebreak

-There is a weather widget code which displays the weathe forcatsing of cincinnati.
+There is a weather widget code which displays the weathe forcatsing of current living city.

 ```JS